ginjol83/ginjol-algorithms/README.md

 6. Backtracking Algorithm

-in this version, only dijkstra algorithm (it's a Greedy Algorithm) is disponible
+In this version, only dijkstra algorithm (it's a Greedy Algorithm) is disponible